top of page

-When AI Meets Mental Health
+When AI Psychotherapy Meets Mental Health

 News broke this month that OpenAI will soon reroute sensitive conversations to its newest model, GPT-5, and roll out parental controls for teens.
 These changes come after heartbreaking cases where young people used AI chats during moments of crisis, and the technology failed them.